dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/0-foundations/the-heavy-lean-split.md

 | to **navigait** | navigait, navigaits, navigaited, navigaiting | **navigâcion** |

 #### Stressed Romance Roots (The Heavy Paradigm)
-If the spoken stress falls heavily on the final syllable (e.g., ad-MIT), the verb structurally requires the heavy **-mitte** root, anchoring it to its etymological origins in the Latin *mittere* and French *mettre*.
-The heavy anchor is preserved throughout the active conjugations to signal their specific verb class, making their transition into `-mission` or `-mittie` nouns highly predictable.
+If the spoken stress falls heavily on the final syllable (e.g., ad-MIT), the phonetic power slams into the final syllable.
+That stress requires a heavy anchor to catch it.
+The **⟨-e⟩** is bolted onto the end to stabilize that heavy spoken stress and visibly lock the word to its French/Latin origins (e.g., *mettre/mittere*).
+The heavy anchor is preserved throughout the active conjugations to signal their specific verb class.

 | Inglisce Verb | Conjugations | Derived Nouns |
 | :--- | :--- | :--- |